djeang/parent-chaining/readme.md

 ## Example

 Probably, the most popular tree structure for programers is the HTML DOM.
-So let's see how to manipulate a HTML DOM instance with an API based on *Parent-Chaining* pattern.
+So let's see how to create a HTML DOM instance with an API based on *Parent-Chaining* pattern.

 ```Java